Bellin Health: Medical operations

 Bellin Health also operates 27 Family Medicals Center clinics in northeastern Wisconsin.

 As of 2019, Bellin Health operated four FastCare clinics.
 The clinics leased space inside Shopko stores prior to Shopko filing for bankruptcy in January 2019.
 In May, Bellin announced that three of its clinics would consolidate and that new locations had been found.

 Bellin Health is affiliated with Bellin College.

-On June 6, 2022 Bellin announced that it intended to merge with Gundersen Health System.